scflode/dev-proxy/README.md

 # dev-proxy

-> [!WARNING]
-> This is the next iteration with HostSNI support for easier local database
-> access.
-This might still have rough edges.
-Refer to `main` if you encounter
-> issues.

 This repository contains a reverse proxy setup via [traefik](https://traefik.io) that allows to have multiple services with the same port running locally at once without port juggling.